Monday, February 29, 2016

 Hannah and Sierra went outside to ride scooters.

-We came back home and later that day the grandkids mom came to get them.
+We got home, and later that day, the grandkids' mom came to pick them up.